twonth/winning-at-windows/README.md

 * [MiniBin](https://e-sushi.net/): open and empty the recycle bin from the system tray.
 Themeable.

-* [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu
+* [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu.

 * [TaskbarControl](https://www.thefreewindows.com/3252/hide-completely-the-windows-taskbar-using-a-hotkey-and-unhide-it-with-taskbar-control/): assign a hotkey to toggle autohiding  the taskbar.
 Useful for touchscreen devices in combination with Stardock's TouchTasks.